matveynator/sysadminscripts/README.md

 | |_| | | | | |>  <
  \__,_|_| |_|_/_/\_\  WHERE, THERE IS A SHELL, WHERE IS A WAY.

-### how to add new sysadmin kung-fu script or fix some problem?
+How to add new sysadmin kung-fu script or fix some problem?

 - Fork it
 - Create your feature branch (git checkout -b my-new-feature)